rajeev-kl/paribus-hospital-directory/README.md

 ```

 If activation fails, `batch_activated` becomes `false` and `activation_error` describes the upstream issue while row-level results are preserved.

+## Available routes

+This service exposes the following HTTP endpoints.

+- POST /hospitals/bulk
+  - Description: Upload a CSV (multipart/form-data) with header `name,address,phone` to create a batch of hospitals.
+  - Form field: `file` → CSV file
+  - Limits: configurable batch size (default 20)
+  - Example:
+    ```bash
+    http --form POST :8000/hospitals/bulk file@./sample.csv
+    ```

+    ```bash
+    # Deployed instance
+    http --form POST https://loop.prodot.in/paribus/hospitals/bulk file@./sample.csv
+    ```

+- OpenAPI / interactive docs (provided by FastAPI)
+  - GET /docs — Swagger UI (interactive)
+  - GET /redoc — ReDoc UI
+  - GET /openapi.json — OpenAPI schema JSON

+Notes
+- If your deployment exposes additional endpoints (health/readiness, metrics, or a root status endpoint) those will appear in the OpenAPI schema and in the interactive docs above.
+- Use the OpenAPI JSON (`/openapi.json`) or Swagger UI (`/docs`) to inspect the exact request/response schemas and any additional routes that may be present in your running instance.

 ## Testing